earkevin11/Virtual-Network-Peering/README.md

 - Here we are connecting the stagingvm to the testvm.
 - Select the virtual network you want to link to the current virtual network.
 It is under Remote Virtual Network section.
 - stagingvm -> testvm
+- Notice that two connections will be created on both stagingvm and testingvm

 <p align="center">